helix-editor/helix/book/src/usage/surround.md

 ## Surround

+Helix allows you to make changes directly to the elements surrounding the current selections.
+In particular, it allows adding characters, deleting characters, or replacing characters around the current selection.

-Helix includes built-in functionality similar to [vim-surround](https://github.com/tpope/vim-surround).
+This built-in functionality is similar to [vim-surround](https://github.com/tpope/vim-surround).
 The keymappings have been inspired from [vim-sandwich](https://github.com/machakann/vim-sandwich):

 ![Surround demo](https://user-images.githubusercontent.com/23398472/122865801-97073180-d344-11eb-8142-8f43809982c6.gif)